Learn why leading HR professionals trust ekincare! Read more

 COVID-19 antibody test results could be:

 Organizations can make better decisions about their workforce with the help of the sero-survey.
-Few possible scenarios can be as follows:
+A few possible scenarios can be as follows:

 People who have had COVID-19 or tested positive for antibodies should not assume they're protected from getting a COVID-19 infection again until infectious disease experts learn more about these antibodies.
 You are requested to consult a doctor as soon as you have the results for clinical correlation.